saidelimam/portfolio/README.md

 This template is fully customizable through JSON files and LESS variables.

 #### Step 1: Update Personal Information
-1. Replace all personal information in `index.html` (name, title, description)
+1. Edit `public/api/metadata.json` to update your personal information (see Metadata section below)
 2. Update `public/img/profile_picture.jpg` with your own photo
 3. Replace `public/img/logo-white.webp` and `public/img/logo-black.webp` with your logos